Skip to main content

 What is Ava Community Energy (Ava)?

-Ava Community Energy (Ava), formerly called East Bay Community Energy (EBCE), is your local, not-for-profit electricity generation provider.
+Ava Community Energy (Ava) is your local, not-for-profit electricity generation provider.
 Ava is a Community Choice Energy Aggregation (often referred to as a CCA or CCE) program.
 State law allows cities and counties to pool the electricity demand of their residents and businesses for the purpose of buying electricity on behalf of those customers as part of a CCE program.

 What is the Health-e Communities program?